jcarter1028/v-research-interview/data_science/README.md

 My understanding is to use the `date` and `active_power_w` to feed into a time forecasting model.

-However, there seems to be over 100 data points for each time slot.
-This doesn't seem suited to a time-forecasting task.
-An additional discussion about the dataset would be needed.

 **Tools for time forecasting**